The Economics of Formula 1

 How are teams financing their expenses?

-Teams cover between 70 to 90% of their expenses through commercial sponsorships, and the remainder from prize money, owners’ investments, merchandising, and TV rights.
+Teams cover 70 to 90% of their expenses through commercial sponsorships and the remainder from prize money, owners’ investments, merchandising, and TV rights.

 Check out the following diagram of a Red Bull F1 racecar, surrounded by some of the sponsors and partners that contribute to their revenues: